Product development focus areas

 Recycled materials

-The Life Cycle Assessment (LCA) performed on our current shelters revealed that we can lower our shelters’ global warming potential by increasing the use of recycled materials.
+The Life Cycle Assessment (LCA) performed on our current shelters revealed that increasing the use of recycled materials can lower their global warming potential.
 Thus, we select easily sourced and readily available materials, including polypropylene (PP), PET (polyethene terephthalate), and steel.

 Recyclable materials